CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 ------------------------------------------------------------------------

-## Share a File/Folder in the Discovery Environment with Another CyVerse User
+## Share a File/Folder in the Discovery Environment with Another CyVerse User or Group

-You can share data with another CyVerse user by granting them permission to read, write, or own files/folders.
+You can share data with another CyVerse user or a group of users by granting the user name or group name permission to `read`, `write`, or `own` your files/folders.

 1. If necessary, login to the [Discovery Environment](https://de.cyverse.org/de/).